Case Report: Fractured femur head in young rabbit

 Warning: this page contains pictures that may be distressing for some persons.

-Neil was a rescue from the University of Victoria campus in Victoria, BC, Canada, where close to 1000 rabbits were about to be ‘exterminated’.
-(All have now made it out safely).
+Neil was a rescue from the University of Victoria campus in Victoria, BC, Canada, where close to 1,000 rabbits were scheduled for "extermination."
+All rabbits have now been safely evacuated.

-He was found living in a thicket by the side of a road, just eight weeks old or so with a left rear leg that stuck out perpendicular to his body.
-A visiting veterinarian had spotted the little guy and mentioned it looked like a crush injury.
-Neil was taken to a vet in Vancouver who recommended immediate amputation.
-I hesitated, the rabbit was malnourished and loaded with worms (roundworms and hookworms).
-I opted to get him in better shape before risking the surgery.
-While fostering and medicating him at home, I observed no discomfort with the limb, and continued to delay the surgery.
+Neil was discovered in a thicket along a roadside, approximately eight weeks old, with a left rear leg that extended perpendicularly from his body.
+A visiting veterinarian had spotted the little guy and suggested it was likely a crush injury.
+Neil was referred to a veterinarian in Vancouver, who recommended immediate amputation.
+I hesitated, as the rabbit was malnourished and infected with roundworms and hookworms.
+I decided to improve his physical condition before resorting to surgery. no signs of discomfort were noted in the limb.
+The decision was made to postpone the surgical procedure.

 Older X-rays of Neil.
 It does not appear to be splay leg, a congenital deformation of leg and/or pelvic socket deformity.
 The young rabbit appears to have a femur fracture at the level of the head (green arrow).
 The mass on the side of the femural bone may be the head that broke off; bone regrowth appear to take place (red arrow).

-He was transferred to another foster home and my decision was questioned by my fellow rescuers.
-Opinions differed whether it was a genetically splayed leg or an injury and what the best course of treatment would be, although most, if not all, suggested amputation.
+He was subsequently relocated to a different foster home, and my decision was brought into question by my fellow rescuers.
+There was a divergence of opinion regarding the nature of the injury, with some suggesting it was a genetically splayed leg and others an injury.
+The preferred course of treatment was also a topic of debate, although most, if not all, suggested amputation.

 .